Board of Hunter Writers Centre

 Justine Potter - Strategic Advisor

 Justine has over twenty years experience in the arts and cultural sector in Australia and abroad and has contributed to the business development and advocacy initiatives of institutions such as Tate in London and the Art Gallery of NSW.
-Most recently she has been instrumental in building the capacity of small to medium arts organisations in Newcastle such as Tantrum Theatre, Octapod and Hunter Writers Centre.
+She has been instrumental in building the capacity of small to medium arts organisations in Newcastle such as Tantrum Theatre, Octapod and Hunter Writers Centre.

 Thank you to: